Skip to content

 Rubato

 Is the storage marketplace that encodes the supply and demand for storage, allowing storage consumers to reserve and consume storage.
-It implements both a static pricing model for enterprise storage providers, and a dynamic one for retail resource providers.
+It implements both a static pricing model for enterprise storage providers, and a dynamic one for retail nodes.

-A storage node is a machine operated by a node operator that joins the Iagon network and supplies the committed storage capacity to the network.
-Operators install and run the Iagon node application on that machine so the node can register, commit capacity, serve consumer data according to protocol rules, and stay reachable on the network.
+A storage node is a device operated by a node operator that joins the Iagon network and supplies the committed storage capacity to the network.
+Node operators install and run the Iagon node application on that device so the node can register, commit capacity, serve consumer data according to protocol rules, and stay reachable on the network.

-Storage nodes are the physical supply side of the network: consumers buy subscriptions and store data against capacity that nodes have pledged.
-The network continuously measures how each node behaves - uptime, throughput, and related signals - so the protocol can rank performance, rebalance shards, and run recovery and garbage collection fairly across the fleet.
+Storage nodes are the physical supply side of the network: consumers buy subscriptions and store data against capacity that nodes have committed.
+The network continuously measures how each node behaves - uptime, throughput, and related signals - so the protocol can rank performance, rebalance shards, and run recovery and garbage collection fairly across the decentralized network.

-Providers manage their nodes through the Iagon provider dashboard, including verification, staking IAG tokens to activate the committed storage, and monitoring status.
+Node operators manage their nodes through the Iagon dashboard - including verification, staking IAG tokens to activate the committed storage, monitoring status, and claiming earnings.
 Minimum hardware and eligibility expectations for running a node are described in Minimum requirements for storage node eligibility.

 Copyright © 2024 Iagon Worldwide